Cleanwater714/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is used to reinforce the meaning of your code

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+display:inline makes the element display in it's current block,  in the same line. display: block makes the element be displayed in a block

 3. What are the 4 areas of the box model?

+Content, Padding, Border, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+Works on the main axis which is horizontal

 5. Explain why git is valuable to a team of developers.

+The developers will be able to access the same code remotely and will be able to add to the code as well.
+The developers will also have access to previous versions of their code that they can use to reference if for example a new feature creates a bug

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.